Cranberry Champagne Cocktail

 • TOTAL

-A light and sparkling take on one of our favorite cocktails, the cosmopolitan.
-Tips for making this for a crowd are below.
-If you prefer slightly sweeter cocktails, consider add dash of simple syrup to the cocktail.
-One 750-ml bottle of champagne will serve 10 to 12 people.
+This is a light and sparkling take on one of our favorite cocktails, the cosmopolitan.
+Tips for making this champagne cocktail for a crowd are below.
+If you prefer slightly sweeter cocktails, consider adding a dash of simple syrup to the cocktail.
+One 750ml bottle of champagne will serve 10 to 12 people.

 Makes 1 drink